The KF1 Karting Circuit: A Walkthrough

 The Viper reaches 35km/h at most, and that is probably going downhill.
 After about half a lap we realised that even lifting off was not necessary, much less braking, and we took the chance to familiarise ourselves with the track as we pottered around.

 The circuit can be split into two smaller tracks and run in both directions; we drove the full layout in an anti-clockwise direction.
-The similarities with other modern tracks are obvious: it’s wide, mostly smooth (save for a very bumpy section at the back-end), there are nearly the same number of left and right turns, and undulations have been included to make the approach to each corner different.
+The similarities with other modern tracks are obvious: it’s wide, mostly smooth (save for a very bumpy section at the back-end), there is nearly the same number of left and right turns, and undulations have been included to make the approach to each corner different.
 The first part of the lap is straightforward and consists of just three hairpins separated by kinks.
 The latter part is more interesting, a series of fast and flowing bends that recall some of Tilke’s work in Shanghai and Yeongam.

 We hardly broke a sweat by the end of our run in the fang-less kart, and thankfully we won’t have to drive them again on subsequent visits!
 After the race karts had done their runs, we paid for another session and jumped into the Birels.